 What happens next after the submission of the requirements?

-The OML Center team will contact eligible teams via email to participate in a Climate Change webinar before end on August 4, 2021.
+The OML Center team will contact eligible teams via email to participate in a Climate Change webinar on August 5, 2021.

 Climate Media Labs will take place from August to September.